-Gripping stuff yet clearly very serious given the general conversation.
-They soon had me convinced.
-Until Tom took the floor to introduce his entry for 2016.
-Ladies and gents, I call this one Strubarb.
-I have painstakingly blended the sweetest of seasonal strawberries and rhubarb to make this.
+Gripping stuff and clearly very serious given the general conversation.
+They soon had me convinced this was not for the faint hearted.
+Then Tom took the floor to introduce his entry for 2016.
+Ladies and gents, I call this one “Strubarb”.
+I have painstakingly blended the sweetest of seasonal strawberries and the tartest rhubarb to make this.

 A deafening hush came upon the room.
 What was this abomination, this isn’t cricket old boy.
 This is a traditional group, we don’t go in for Strubarb.
 Sorry old man, not this year.
 Tom snatched his jar and crackers and stormed off.
 Serious group, serious chutney.
-It was good to know chutney is still chutney.
+It was good to know chutney is not up to anyones interpretation.